intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 ## Yarn Client
 When running with `spark-submit` script, we need to make preparation with the following steps:
 ### Runtime Environment Preparation
-* Set the driver Python environment to the local Python location, since Spark driver is running on local and it will use the Python interpreter in the current active Conda environment.
+* Set the driver Python environment to the local Python path, since Spark driver is running on local and it will use the Python interpreter in the current active Conda environment.
 ```bash
 export PYSPARK_DRIVER_PYTHON='which python' # Do not set in yarn cluster modes.
 ```
-* Set the executor Python environment to the location in the Conda archive, since executors will use the Python interpreter and relevant libraries in the conda archive.
+* Set the executor Python environment to the path in Conda archive, since executors will use the Python interpreter and relevant libraries in the conda archive.
 ```bash
 export PYSPARK_PYTHON=environment/bin/python
 ```
 ### Spark-Submit Script Preparation
-* Set the `archives` argument to the location of the archive which was sent from the other node;
+* Set the `archives` argument to the path of the archive which was sent from the other node;
 ```bash
 --archives environment.tar.gz#environment \
 ```